amaitou/Born2beRoot/README.md

 ### **Groups**

-There are two categories of groups, **Primary Group** which is created automatically when we create a user with the same id as the created user as well as it gets added to the **Primary Group** to be the first and the only member of that group. <br />
+There are two categories of groups, **Primary Group** is created automatically when we create a user with the same id as the created user as well as it gets added to the **Primary Group** to be the first and the only member of that group. <br />
-The second category is the **Secondary Group** which is created manually by the user using specific commands and we can add a user into it.
+The second category is the **Secondary Group** which is created manually by the user using specific commands and we can add a user to it.

 - Add a group